.

 - Permit fees and inspection costs

-- Appraisal fees and closing costs if you’re using financing
+- Appraisal fees and closing costs, if you’re using financing

 - Plumbing fixtures, appliances, and specialty materials